- Campus Life

 - About Plattsburgh

-E.S.L.
-Bridge program students who want to join the Conversation Partners program should send their name, email address, and phone number to Dr. Steve Gras.
+ESL Bridge program students who want to join the Conversation Partners program should send their name, email address, and phone number to Mrs. Marcia Gottschall.
 Are you a current or accepted student who is ready to join right now?
-Email Dr. Gras to let him know!
+Email Marcia to let her know!

 If you would like more information about the ESL Bridge Program, please contact: